synyx/dashboard/README.md

 As mentioned in the JSON Format section you can create your own custom dashboard show by tags.

-For example these two json files are available.
+For example these three json files are available.

 <pre>
 {